NullDesk/nullmailer/README.md

                 .And.WithAttachments(attachmentFileNamesList)
                 .Build());

-             var deliveryItem = await mailer.SendAllAsync(CancellationToken.None);
+             await mailer.SendAllAsync(CancellationToken.None);
-             if(deliveryItem.IsSuccess)
-             {
-                 //happy dance!
          }
-         }

-In the above example, the settings are supplied via the `OptionsWrapper<T>` class, but if your application is using the Microsoft Options Extensions for configuration, you can use IOptions, IOptionsSnapshot, etc. for more advanced control of runtime settings.

 ### <a name="mailer-factory-usage"></a>Mailer Factory Usage

-For most real-world scenarios, you would use dependency injection or the provided factory to obtain mailer instances, without having to supply all the constructor parameters each time.
+For real-world scenarios, you would use dependency injection or the provided mailer factory to obtain a mailer instance.

-There are several extensions and overloads for working with the `MailerFactory`, these samples only show the more common usages.

         var settings = new SendGridMailerSettings
         {